Frequently Asked Questions (FAQs)

 Complete information on joining VFSC can be found on our Membership page.

-- How often can my child skate? (are the available ice times feasible for my schedule)
+- How often can my child skate?
+(Are the available ice times feasible for our schedule?)

-- How much should we budget toward the whole skating experience (e.g. for equipment, costumes, Coaches fees, club fees, competition fees etc.)
+- How much can we budget toward the whole skating experience (e.g. for equipment, costumes, coaches fees, club fees, competition fees etc.)

 - What do I want to get out of this experience for myself, and my skater?

-How do I pick a Coach/Pro to work with?
+How do I pick a coach to work with?

-Besides exposure in Basic Skills, you can call any of the Coaches on our list to see if they are accepting new students at any time.
+You can call any of the coaches on our list to see if they are accepting new students at any time.
 Suggestions of what to ask a prospective Coach:

 - What are your goals for teaching?